shopizer-ecommerce/documentation/static/markdown/buildandrunlocally/Current.md

 mvnw spring-boot:run
 ```

-Once terminal or console displays that Shopizer is running and listening on service port and ready to be used.
+Once the terminal or console displays that Shopizer is running and listening on service port and ready to be used.

 Open a browser and type url http://localhost:8080